Esri/i3s-spec/docs/1.6/3DNodeIndexDocument.cmn.md

 # 3DNodeIndexDocument

 The 3dNodeIndexDocument JSON file describes a single index node within a store.
 It includes links to other nodes (e.g. children, sibling, and parent), links to feature data, geometry data, texture data resources, metadata (e.g. metrics used for LoD selection), and spatial extent.
 The node is the root object in the 3dNodeIndexDocument.
-There is always exactly one Node object in a 3dNodeIndexDocument.
+There is always exactly one node object in a 3dNodeIndexDocument.

-Depending on the geometry and LoD Model, a node document can be tuned towards being light-weight or heavy-weight.
+Depending on the geometry and LoD model, a node document can be tuned towards being light-weight or heavy-weight.
 Clients decide which data to retrieve.
-The bounding volume information for the node, its parent, neighbors, and children provide sufficient data for a simple visualization.
+The bounding volume information for the node, its parent, siblings, and children provide sufficient data for a simple visualization.
 For example, the centroids could be rendered as point features.

 ### Properties